C$ 66 Find Cheap Flights from Texas to British Columbia

 • How many cities have direct flights to British Columbia?

 From Texas, there are direct flights to British Columbia from 3 cities.
-The city with the most direct flights is Dallas, with 88 direct flights each week.
+The city with the most direct flights is Houston, with 68 direct flights each week.

 • How many direct flights to British Columbia are there each day?